 “I had a number of experiences early on in my career where I had the chance to mentor girls in school—these creative, interesting, funny young people who kept me on my toes.
 I saw that when you provide the space and time and energy, it allows them the ability to rise and thrive.
 But these same girls, and especially those who were Black, would talk about the types of experiences that they were having in school; how they were treated unfairly by teachers; how they got into trouble for insignificant things; how they were harassed by boys.
 It brought me back to my own childhood where I never remember anyone saying anything about this day-to-day harassment that I experienced.
 It was taken as a given.

-“When I was in law school, I found out about Title IV, which says schools have a longstanding obligation to make sure students don't experience discrimination or harassment.
-So, when I joined the National Women's Law Center, my task was to ensure that people knew about the power of Title IV and that schools took it seriously.
+“When I was in law school, I found out about Title IX, which says schools have a longstanding obligation to make sure students don't experience discrimination or harassment.
+So, when I joined the National Women's Law Center, my task was to ensure that people knew about the power of Title IX and that schools took it seriously.
 I represented clients who were being treated unfairly in school and understood that we could do something about it.
 Over time, at the National Women's Law Center, I’ve been able to build real clarity around a range of laws and policies that could do right by women, girls, and gender-expansive people in this country.
 And I've been able to think about the way in which law, policy, our culture, and our institutions all have to change to ensure that we are the country that we all deserve.”

 ARE THERE ANY SPECIFIC LAWS OR POLICIES THAT YOU'VE HAD A HAND IN SHAPING?